|

 which is deeply integrated with the great theme of the birth and the

 imposition of form - in particular, the formation of the soul.
+7 Thou breakest the ships of Tarshish with an east wind.

 8 As we have heard, so have we seen in the city of the LORD of hosts, in the city of our God:

+God will establish it for ever.
+Selah.
+This reiterates the theme found in the opening verses above.
 9 We have thought of thy lovingkindness, O God, in the midst of thy temple.

 10 According to thy name, O God, so is thy praise unto the ends of the earth: thy right hand